-For a given question $\boldsymbol{Q}$, the proxy generates candidate evidence with calibrated confidence scores, i.e., $\hat{\mathcal{Z}}_{\boldsymbol{Q}}=\{ (\hat{z}_{\boldsymbol{Q}}^{(i)}, \hat{c}^{(i)}) \}_{i=1...K}$.
-Each $\hat{z}_{\boldsymbol{Q}}^{(i)}$ is grounded in the KG, yielding factual reasoning paths that share the same confidence score $\hat{c}^{(i)}$.
-These paths and their confidences are verbalized into a natural language context, which is then integrated into prompts following prior verbalized UQ methods~\citep{DBLP:conf/emnlp/TianMZSRYFM23,DBLP:conf/iclr/XiongHLLFHH24}.
+For a given question $\boldsymbol{Q}$, the proxy model generates a set of candidate evidence‑confidence pairs, i.e., $\hat{\mathcal{Z}}_{\boldsymbol{Q}}=\{ (\hat{z}_{\boldsymbol{Q}}^{(i)}, \hat{c}^{(i)}) \}_{i=1...K}$.
+Each $\hat{z}_{\boldsymbol{Q}}^{(i)}$ is grounded in $\mathcal{G}$, yielding factual reasoning paths that share the same confidence score $\hat{c}^{(i)}$.
+These paths and their confidences are verbalized into a natural-language context and integrated into prompts following prior verbalized UQ methods~\cite{DBLP:conf/emnlp/TianMZSRYFM23,DBLP:conf/iclr/XiongHLLFHH24}.
 Processing this enriched context, the LLM produces a final answer along with a well-calibrated prediction confidence.
 This design establishes a traceable chain of confidence and achieves double calibration: the proxy first calibrates the external evidence confidence, which then informs and refines the LLM’s final prediction calibration through its own verbalized uncertainty estimation.